menandmice/micetro_docs/guides/user-manual/ipam.rst

      :width: 60%

 |
-Use same Global Catalog as the Men&Mice Central server If checked, Micetro will use the same Global Catalog server as the Men&Mice Central server is using.
+   * **Use same Global Catalog as the Micetro Central server**: If selected, Micetro will use the same Global Catalog server as the Micetro Central server is using.
 If you unselect this checkbox, you must specify the Global Catalog server's FQDN or IP address in the **Global Catalog Server** field.

-Global Catalog Server
-  If you want to specify a Global Catalog server, enter the server's FQDN or IP address in this field.
-(To unlock this field, the :guilabel:`Use same Global Catalog as the Men&Mice Central server` checkbox needs to be unchecked.)
+   * **Global Catalog Server**: If you want to specify a Global Catalog server, enter the server's FQDN or IP address in this field.
+(To unlock this field, the :guilabel:`Use same Global Catalog as the Micetro Central server` checkbox needs to be unchecked.)

-Use the same credentials as the Men&Mice Central server If checked, Micetro uses the same credentials as the Men&Mice Central server when accessing the site information.
+   * **Use the same credentials as the Micetro Central server**: If checked, Micetro uses the same credentials as the Micetro Central server when accessing the site information.

-User and Password
-  If you don't want to use the default credentials for the machine running Men&Mice Central, enter the desired user name and password in these fields.
-(To unlock these fields, the :guilabel:`Use the same credentials as the Men&Mice Central server` checkbox needs to be unchecked.)
+   * **User and Password**: If you don't want to use the default credentials for the machine running Micetro Central, enter the desired username and password in these fields.
+(To unlock these fields, the :guilabel:`Use the same credentials as the Micetro Central server` checkbox needs to be unchecked.)

-Set as read only
-  If checked, users will be able to display data from Active Directory, but unable to make any modifications.
+   * **Set as read-only**: If checked, users will be able to display data from Active Directory, but unable to make any modifications.

 3. Click :guilabel:`OK` to save the changes.
 The forest is added and the sites belonging to the forest are displayed.